Spina bifida is a condition where the spine does not develop properly, leaving a gap in the spine.

 Read more about the symptoms of spina bifida and the complications of spina bifida.

 A number of different treatments can be used to treat symptoms or conditions associated with spina bifida.

-- therapies to help improve day to day life and boost independence – such as physiotherapy and occupational therapy
+- therapies to help make day-to-day life easier and improve independence, such as physiotherapy and occupational therapy

-- assistive technology – such as a manual or electric wheelchair or computer software to help with schoolwork and writing
+- assistive devices and mobility aids, such as a manual or electric wheelchair, or walking aids

 - treatments for bowel and urinary problems, such as medication, draining urine from the bladder with a tube (catheter), anal irrigation systems and surgery

 With appropriate treatment and support, it's likely that children with spina bifida will survive well into adulthood.
 It can be a challenging condition to live with, but many adults with spina bifida are able to lead independent and fulfilling lives.